Lurkars/gloomhavensecretariat/README.md

 ### Progressive Web App

 You can always install any hosted version as PWA if your OS/Browser supports installation of PWA.
-For example here is the [Latest Online Version](https://gloomhaven-secretary.de) or latest version on [GitHub Pages](https://lurkars.github.io/gloomhavensecretary/).
+For example here is the [Latest Online Version](https://gloomhaven-secretary.de) or latest version on [GitHub Pages](https://lurkars.github.io/gloomhavensecretariat/).

 ### Standalone

 An Electron app is provided for Linux, Mac and Windows.
-Download the corresponding files from the [latest release](https://github.com/Lurkars/gloomhavensecretary/releases/latest) assets.
+Download the corresponding files from the [latest release](https://github.com/Lurkars/gloomhavensecretariat/releases/latest) assets.

 > only tested Linux AppImage for now

 ### Selfhost

-To selfhost *Gloomhaven Secretary* on your webserver, simple download the zip file from the [latest release](https://github.com/Lurkars/gloomhavensecretary/releases/latest) and unzip to your webserver.
+To selfhost *Gloomhaven Secretariat* on your webserver, simple download the zip file from the [latest release](https://github.com/Lurkars/gloomhavensecretariat/releases/latest) and unzip to your webserver.

 > The base url for this build is set to root.
 To use a different base url please [build your own package](#build-from-source).